morphogenetics/minimal/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

 # [](#ABOUT-ME)ABOUT ME
 I studied evolutionary biology as an undergraduate at Hampshire College from 20011-2015.
 I am currently a graduate student In the Bioinformatics and Computational Biology program at the University of Idaho.
-I am a member of Kyle Harrington’s group.
+I am a member of the [CAPS group](http://www.capsidaho.com/).
 I am interested the genetic basis of Morphogenesis.

 ## [](#header-2)Header 2